Treyson-Grange/fastapiAlertServer/README.md

 Criticality levels decrease (0 is critical, 2 is informational) as the due date approaches.

-## Food for thought / Mind Dump
+## TODO

--   For auto alerts, we should change it so on creation, we create the date object ourselves, so we know its in the correct format.
+-   [x] For auto alerts, we should change it so on creation, we create the date object ourselves, so we know its in the correct format. (set it up so that default is correct, so if its not provided, we're good.)
+-   [ ] Set up the Alert models to have a foreign key to Group.
+-   [ ] Finish and test the `rotate_keys.py` (low priority)
+-   [ ] Set it up so that noc creates a auto alert on break, like when something goes offline for x seconds or something.